May 30, 2023 · fp, haskell and language

 ⟦neg 42⟧ = -42

-We can define the abstract syntax of such a language in Backus-Naur form:
+We can define the abstract syntax of these expressions using Backus-Naur form:

 n ∈ Int ::= ... | -1 | 0 | 1 | 2 | ...